Harold Rugg: Biography

 Rugg was born on January 17, 1886, in Fitchburg, Massachusetts.
-Rugg went to school at Dartmouth College, where he received his bachelor of science in civil engineering in 1908 and his graduate degree in civil engineering in 1909.
-Rugg worked as a civil engineer before becoming a professor at Millikin University in Decatur, Illinois, where he became interested in how students learn.
+He attended Dartmouth College, where he received his bachelor of science in civil engineering in 1908 and his graduate degree in civil engineering in 1909.
+Rugg worked as a civil engineer before becoming a professor at Millikin University in Decatur, Illinois, where he taught for two years and became interested in how students learn.

-Rugg began teaching at the University of Illinois in 1911 and in 1915, Rugg submitted his dissertation, "The Experimental Determination of Mental Discipline in School Studies." in order to attain his Ph.D. in education.
+Rugg began teaching at the University of Illinois in 1911 and in 1915, Rugg submitted his dissertation, "The Experimental Determination of Mental Discipline in School Studies" in order to attain his PhD in education.
 During World War I, Rugg served as a member of the Army's Commission on Classification of Personnel under Charles H Judd.
 The commission is credited with testing adults for aptitudes and intelligence.
 Rugg used his wartime experience in educational statistics to study children's education.
 He taught at the University of Chicago from 1915 until January 1920, where he pioneered the application of quantitative methods to educational problems.
-In 1917, he published Statistical Methods Applied to Education and in 1926 published The Child-Centered School, which was an early influence on the progressive education movement.
-Rugg took a job at the Teachers College of Columbia University, where he stayed until he retired in 1951.
+In 1917, he published Statistical Methods Applied to Education and in 1928 published The Child-Centered School, which was an early influence on the progressive education movement.

+In 1920, Rugg took a job at the Teachers College of Columbia University, where he stayed until he retired in 1951.
 While he was teaching at Columbia, Rugg became a spokesperson for the reconstructionist perspective, which viewed formal education as an agent of social change.
-His views were widely distributed, and Rugg has been credited with consolidating social sciences and creating a curriculum for the consolidated subject.
+His views spread widely, and Rugg has been credited with consolidating social sciences and creating a curriculum for the consolidated subject.
+In 1922, he was elected as a fellow of the American Statistical Association.

 He created the first series of an educational book, Man and His Changing Society, which was a junior high school social studies textbook that ran 14 volumes from 1929 until the early 1940s.
-Man and His Changing Society fell under scrutiny of the Advertising Federation of America and the American Legion for "pro-socialist ideas" because he illustrated the American society as having strengths and weaknesses.
+Man and His Changing Society was later scrutinized by the Advertising Federation of America and the American Legion for "pro-socialist ideas" because he illustrated the American society as having strengths and weaknesses.
 The Advertising Federation of America, or AFA, and the American Legion felt that these topics undermined the stability of American society.
 Many school districts pulled the textbook series subsequently starting censorship of his textbook.
 Rugg published Culture and Education in America in 1931, The Great Technology in 1933, and American Life and the School Curriculum in 1936.
 Each of these books discussed problems in American society and how education could solve them.

 In addition to emphasizing the social engineering philosophies of the reconstructionists, Rugg argued that individual integrity was vital to a good society and could be fostered by creative self-expression.
 Therefore, he championed the expansion of creative activities within school curriculum and would continue to research creativity after his retirement from Columbia in 1951.
 Rugg died at his home on May 17, 1960, in Woodstock, New York.
-Imagination was published posthumously in 1963 and was the crescendo of his research into the creative process.
+His final book, titled Imagination was published posthumously in 1963.

-In 1922 he was elected as a fellow of the American Statistical Association.